 “Continuous effort, not strength or intelligence, is the key to unlocking our potential.” – Winston Churchill

 According to research, it takes about 10,000 hours to be an expert in any field.
 This is clearly the opposite of instant results.
 It’s the plodding along, even when you feel like giving up.
-It is the middle of the marathon, where you can’t see the finish line.
+It is the middle of the marathon, and you can’t see the finish line.
 It is a long, long road.

-So, that wasn’t every cheerful, was it?
+So, that wasn’t very cheerful, was it?
 Well, let me make it up to you.
 Here are some encouraging words for you, as you head down the path.
 Pick something that you love, that is interesting, and that you believe in.
 This doesn’t make the road shorter, but it does make it more fun and interesting and will get you through the long stretches where it feels like you are not making any progress or even going backward.
 As long as you are doing the right thing, you are making progress and moving forward, even if it doesn’t feel like it.
 Don’t give up.

 4. Body Language